Can I use an Eagle chain on a SRAM road 12 speed cassette?

 Can I use a Ratio upgrade kit with a Shimano Hyperglide+ 12 speed MTB cassette?

-Our upgrade kits are designed specifically for SRAM Eagle compatible cassettes.
-SRAM & Shimano cassettes do not have constant spacing and, in two regions of the cassette, the deviation between them is large enough to cause clicking and ghost shifting.
+1X12 Wide upgrade kit: SRAM & Shimano cassettes do not have constant sprocket spacing and, in two regions of the cassette, the deviation between SRAM and Shimano MTB is large enough to cause clicking and ghost shifting.
 We’ve tried this combination and although some users may find it tolerable, we believe that you should keep that OEM feel when converting to wide range 1x.

 Will there be a Ratio upgrade kit for shimano sti shifters?

-Shimano shifters are very difficult to disassemble and contain lots of irreversibly fixed components (permanently riveted together rather than screwed or bolted).
+No. Shimano shifters are very difficult to disassemble and contain lots of irreversibly fixed components (permanently riveted together rather than screwed or bolted).
 We’d really love to make a Shimano kit but don’t see it being practically possible in the near future.
+We do offer the 2x12SH kit for upgrading your SRAM levers to use Shimano 2×12 road though!

 *AXS®, DoubleTap®, eTap®, SRAM®,SRAM APEX®, SRAM EAGLE®, SRAM FORCE®, SRAM RED®, SRAM RIVAL®, X0®, X01®, XX1® are registered trade marks owned by SRAM, LLC.
 Eagle™, Exact Actuation™, GX™, NX™, SRAM APEX 1™, SRAM Force 1™, SRAM RIVAL 1™, S-series™, SX™, WiFLi™, X-Actuation™, XD™, XDR™, XPLR™, XX™, Zero Loss™ are trademarks of SRAM, LLC.
 The use of these trademarks in the table below is for informative purposes only, and all trademarks remain the property of SRAM, LLC.